HoaxParagon/spyder_notes/README.md

 This isn't specifically a Spyder IDE note.
 It's about anaconda.
 I recently learned that there's a revision system. ```conda list --revisions``` will list the available revisions, their dates and the changes made. ```conda install --revision NN``` where NN is your own revision number will let you revert changes.
 It will take a few minutes to prompt you with a list of changes then asks if you'd like to proceed.
 Reverting back has fixed one of my issues after an update.
 The other one will have to wait until spyder-kernels is updated to 2.1.0 on conda forge.

+Spider has been updated to 5.
+Some UI elements don't line up and the outline tab doesn't work if you restart the application but not your PC...
+Not the best but spyder-kernals is updated to 2.10 now.